xunyuanxin/ETL-Pipeline-with-AWS/README.md

 - *start_time, hour, day, week, month, year, weekday*

 ## Files
-- `create_table.py` is for creating fact and dimension tables for the star schema in Redshift.
+- `create_table.py` <br>is for creating fact and dimension tables for the star schema in Redshift.
 - `etl.py` is for loading data from S3 into staging tables on Redshift and then process that data into analytics tables on Redshift.
 - `sql_queries.py` is our SQL statements, which will be imported into the two other files above.
 - `ETL Pipeline.ipynb` is for creating and deleting Redshift Cluster, and testing the data after ETL.